ashhhlynn/custom-fantasy-optimizer/README.md

 - Pandas
 - Streamlit

+### How It Works
+1) Fetches player pool for Sunday Classic contests from DraftKings API
+2) Fetches PPR projections from Sleeper API and matches to player
+3) Lets you interactively adjust constraints (locks, exclusions, stacks, position limits)
+4) Uses PuLP to maximize projected points under DraftKings salary and roster rules
+5) Displays the optimized lineup via Streamlit UI

 ### Features
 - Interactive sortable queue and lineup tables
 - Lock or exclude players from your lineup